 Research output: Contribution to journal › Article › peer-review

 Despite medical therapies and surgical interventions for Parkinson's disease (PD), patients develop progressive disability.
-Physiotherapy aims to maximise functional ability and minimise secondary complications through movement rehabilitation within a context of education and support for the whole person.
-The overall aim is to optimise independence, safety, and well-being, thereby enhancing quality of life.
+The role of physiotherapy aims to maximise functional ability and minimise secondary complications through movement rehabilitation within a context of education and support for the whole person.
+The overall aim is to optimise independence, safety and well-being, thereby enhancing quality of life.

 |Journal||Cochrane Database of Systematic Reviews|